 - Not asking hard questions for fear of an unwanted answer.

 - Not dreaming into the future; becoming content with status quo.

 - Preferring to not know when there is a problem in a certain area of the organization.

 - Ignoring all criticism or dismissing all of it as negativity.

-- Not learning anything new, relying on same old ways to consistently work.
+- Not learning anything new; instead relying on same old ways and hoping they consistently work.

 - Making every decision without input from others.